What Is A Typical Salary Increase When Switching Jobs?

 US Compensation Planning

-According to the survey by Mercer’s 2015/2016 US Compensation Planning, the expected salary increase was 3% on average in 2020.
+According to Mercer’s 2015/2016 US Compensation Planning survey, the expected salary increase was 3% on average in 2020.

 Did the news of such a small raise bother you?
 Don’t feel disheartened.
 Here is a boost to your morale—this survey finds that the most proficient employees can expect up to a 4.6% increase.